Illustrative image of women on tandem bike on page about combining saving and investing

 By combining saving and investing, you protect yourself financially over both the short and long term.
 Your savings buffer covers the short-term, while your investments can prevent inflation from nibbling away at your purchasing power.

 As the years go by, therefore, your savings could start lagging further and further behind inflation.
-By investing that money, you can try to counter the effect of inflation.
+By investing your money, you can try to counter that loss of purchasing power.
 Of course, this also entails certain risks, but over a period of five years or more, the stock market has pretty much always outperformed inflation in the past.

 True or false: which statement about investing do you believe?